Skip to the content.

 Finding a resistor for the flex sensor:

 While you can use a variety of resistors for a flex sensor, some will give you a better range than others.
 From Ohm’s law, we know we can write Vin/Vout as \(\frac{R_{1}}{R_{1}+R_{2}}\), and in this case, the flex sensor is R2.
 I then measured the flex sensor’s resistance with a multimeter when it was flat and bent to get its low and high resistances.
 I wanted to optimise for the largest range, so I wanted to have the highest difference between the ratios of Vin/Vout at the flex sensors’ low and high resistance.
-This makes the equation \(\frac{x}{x+240}-\frac{x}{x+300}\) (graph is below).
+This makes the equation \(\frac{x}{x+240}-\frac{x}{x+300}\) (Figure 2).
 Taking the derivative of that, we can find a critical point that is a maximum at \(\sqrt{240\left(300\right)}\), which is about 268.32.
 All the measurements are in 1k ohms, so based on these calculations, I chose a 270k ohm resistor.

 Regression: